ajkristanto/amanda-kristanto/index.md

 * Computer Architecture
 * Computer Vision
 * Innovation and Technology Strategy
 * Data Science in Practice

-I am currently taking:
 * Advanced Data Structures in C++
 * Product Management and Marketing
 * Design and Analysis of Algorithm

+I will be taking:
+* Software Engineering
+* Introduction to Modern Cryptography
+* Database System Principles
+* Principles of Computer Operating Systems

 ---